← Back to blog

 Panini Press or Toaster Oven

-If you have a panini press, this is probably the tastiest option.
-Build your sandwich and press it until the meat is heated through and steaming.
-A toaster oven works similarly: place your open-faced sandwich under the heat for 3 to 5 minutes until the meat sizzles.
-Bonus: melted cheese on a hot sandwich is a legitimate pregnancy craving win.
+The tastiest route.
+Build the sandwich and press it until the meat is heated through and steaming, or run an open-faced version in the toaster oven for 3 to 5 minutes until the meat sizzles.
+Melted cheese on a hot sandwich is a legitimate pregnancy craving win — that turkey-and-Swiss panini got me through week 22.

 Stovetop Skillet

-Heat a skillet over medium heat and warm your deli meat slices for 1 to 2 minutes per side.
-This works especially well for thicker cuts like roast beef or pastrami.
-You want to see steam and slight browning.
+Warm the slices in a skillet over medium heat, 1 to 2 minutes per side.
+Best for thicker cuts like roast beef or pastrami — you want visible steam and a little browning.

 What About Hot Dogs?